Life Cycle of a Car Salesman

-So you’ve made the decision to be a professional retail car salesperson.
-You’re new to the dealership and everything is fun and exciting.
-Your surrounded by all the brand new vehicles and you get to sell and drive them all.
+So you’ve decided to be a professional retail car salesperson.
+You’re new to the dealership, and everything is fun and exciting.
+You’re surrounded by all the brand-new vehicles, and you get to sell and drive them all.
 The excitement you feel is the feeling you want to keep forever, just like starting any new career.
-There are traps and pitfalls you need to be aware of.
-Read on to learn about the typical car salesman career stages you will encounter on your journey to becoming a professional car salesman.

 “10% Skill 90% Attitude”

 Now please don’t get me wrong.
 It takes skill to become a professional salesperson.
-However you can have all the skill in the world but if your attitude is bad, you won’t sell anything to anybody.
+However, you can have all the skills in the world, but if your attitude is terrible, you won’t sell anything to anybody.

 The hard part is keeping the two ingredients together every day, day in and day out.
 A customer knows within about 30 seconds of meeting you if they like you enough to buy a car from you.
-You must keep this in mind.
-This is where the term "First Impressions are Everything" came from.
+I’m sure you’ve heard “first impressions are everything.”

 My four stages of a car salesman’s career will help you identify where you’re at in your sales career and keep you from making a costly mistake.

-When first entering into retail car sales, the first year is usually all it takes to find out if you're going to have what it takes.
-There are several other factors that will determine your future in car sales.
-However, the one that can take you out the quickest is your own personal ATTITUDE.
+When first entering into retail car sales, the first year is usually all it takes to determine if you will have what it takes.
+Several other factors will determine your future in car sales.
+However, the one that can take you out the quickest is your ATTITUDE.

-I’ve broke the salesperson life cycle down to 4 stages so you can recognize where you may be right now in your car sales career or what you should look out for and avoid.
+I’ve broken the salesperson life cycle into four stages so you can recognize where you may be in your car sales career or what you should look out for and avoid.

-The one flexible thing with my life cycle of a salesperson is the times I’ve allotted for each stage.
-Some people learn faster than others however the actions and symptoms are all about the same.
+The one flexible thing with my life cycle as a salesperson is the times I’ve allotted for each stage.
+Some people learn faster than others; however, the actions and symptoms are the same.

 You want to learn everything you can about retail car sales and everything you can about the vehicles you’re selling.